 - We continue to conduct Unconscious Bias training across the organization (mandatory for all those in management roles).
 We have updated our equal employment, anti-discrimination and anti-harassment policies to use more inclusive definitions of protected characteristics and to provide clear guidance to employees on expectations and the process to raise concerns.

 - We conduct annual Workplace Culture surveys and share those company-wide results with all staff internally.
-Our HR team performs deeper analyses based on divisions.
+Our People Team performs deeper analyses based on divisions.
 Improvements year over year in employee engagement and satisfaction serve as metrics for our progress.
 The results directly inform the work around transforming our workplace culture.
 NPR's focus on women of color is a direct result of feedback from the 2020 culture survey.

 - We are focusing our job recruitment efforts on building a more diverse workforce.